NxPKG/khulnasoft-docs/content/waf/reference/migration-guides/waf-managed-rules-migration.md

 - The zone has:

     - WAF disabled, or
-    - WAF enabled and only the Cloudflare Managed Ruleset is enabled (the OWASP ModSecurity Core Rule Set must be disabled).
+    - WAF enabled and only the Khulnasoft Managed Ruleset is enabled (the OWASP ModSecurity Core Rule Set must be disabled).

 - The zone has no [firewall rules](/firewall/cf-dashboard/) or [Page Rules](/support/page-rules/understanding-and-configuring-cloudflare-page-rules-page-rules-tutorial/) bypassing, enabling, or disabling WAF managed rules: